“Thought constitutes the greatness of man. Man is a reed, the feeblest thing in nature, but he is a thinking reed.”

-It’s lonely at the top, and being one of the rarest and most strategically capable personality types, INTJs know this all too well.
-INTJs form just two percent of the population, and women of this personality type are especially rare, forming just 0.8% of the population – it is often a challenge for them to find like-minded individuals who are able to keep up with their relentless intellectualism and chess-like maneuvering.
-People with the INTJ personality type are imaginative yet decisive, ambitious yet private, amazingly curious, but they do not squander their energy.
+It can be lonely at the top.
+Being one of the rarest personality types and being among the most capable people, Architects know this all too well.
+They make up just two percent of the population, and women with this personality type are especially rare, forming only 0.8%.
+It can be difficult for Architects to find people who can keep up with their non-stop analysis of things.
+People with this personality type are imaginative yet decisive... ambitious yet like their privacy... curious about everything but remain focused.

 “You are not entitled to your opinion.
 You are entitled to your informed opinion.
 No one is entitled to be ignorant.”

-INTJs radiate self-confidence and an aura of mystery, and their insightful observations, original ideas and formidable logic enable them to push change through with sheer willpower and force of personality.
-At times it will seem that INTJs are bent on deconstructing and rebuilding every idea and system they come into contact with, employing a sense of perfectionism and even morality to this work.
-Anyone who doesn’t have the talent to keep up with INTJs’ processes, or worse yet, doesn’t see the point of them, is likely to immediately and permanently lose their respect.
+Architects are self-confident and have an aura of mystery.
+Using their insights and logic, they push innovation through by sheer willpower.
+It may seem that Architects constantly deconstruct and rebuild every idea and system they encounter.
+They typically apply a sense of perfectionism and even morality to all their work.
+Anyone who can’t keep up with Architects’ processes or doesn’t see the point of them is likely to lose their respect.

 Architect personality types dislike rules, restrictions, and traditions.
 For them, everything should be subject to questions and reviews.
 When they can, Architects often act alone, and their approaches are usually innovative and unique.
 They may not wait for others to catch up to them.
 Because of this, they’re sometimes not as sensitive as they could be to the thoughts, desires, and plans of others.